-124. If in respect of any financial year it is found- Supplementary and (a) that the amount authorized to be expended for excess grant. a particular service for the current financial year schedule of authorized expenditure. is insufficient, or that a need has arisen for expenditure upon some new service not included in the Annual Budget Statement for that year; or the Provincial Government shall have power to authorize expenditure from the Provincial Consolidated Fund, whether the expenditure is charged by the Constitution upon that Fund or not, and shall cause to be laid before the Provincial Assembly a Supplementary Budget Statement or, as the case may be, an Excess Budget Statement, setting out the amount of that expenditure, and the provisions of Articles 120 to 123 shall apply to those statements as they apply to the Annual Budget Statement.
+- 124. If in respect of any financial year it is found- - (a) that the amount authorized to be expended for a particular service for the current financial year is insufficient, or that a need has arisen for expenditure upon some new service not included in the Annual Budget Statement for that year; or

+Authentication of schedule of authorized expenditure.